US Layoffs — December 2024

 | Dmsi | Moreno Valley, California | 581 | Layoff |

-The most significant filing came from Tyson Foods Inc in Emporia, Kansas, reporting 809 affected workers.
-Tyson Foods followed with 809 workers.
+The most significant filing came from Tyson Foods in Emporia, Kansas, reporting 809 affected workers.
+MV Contract Transportation followed with 801 workers.

 This report covers all WARN Act filings with notice dates in December 2024.
 The Worker Adjustment and Retraining Notification Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
-Data is sourced from official state filings and updated daily by WARN Firehose.
-Download the full dataset or explore state-by-state data.
+Data is sourced from official state filings and updated daily by WARN Firehose, which also tracks SEC 8-K filings, bankruptcy proceedings, H-1B visa petitions, and unemployment claims across all six datasets.
+API access and data exports available.